T0NG-J/HTB-Writeup/Easy Machines/Cap/README.md

 (gunicorn is a python Web Server Gateway Interface (WSGI) use for UNIX system).

-Somehow maybe FTP and gunicorn have the vulnerability, after googling around I didn't find any critical or High vulnerability that can lead to exploit (trying FTP with anonymous login doesn't works too).
+Somehow maybe the FTP and gunicorn have the vulnerability, after googling around I didn't find any critical or High vulnerability that can lead to exploit (trying FTP with anonymous login doesn't works too).

 ![image](https://user-images.githubusercontent.com/58801547/134888516-fa417f77-fe02-40b7-a93a-4395f9fc0613.png)